 Trace each pattern that you want to use onto parchment paper.
 This step will be repeated multiple times throughout the project.

-Once you’ve traced the pattern, turn it over and cover the back of the pattern with duct tape.
-Turn it back over and cut out your duct tape design.
 Parchment paper is basically a duct tape miracle.
 With the duct tape attached to parchment paper, you can easily cut through it without gumming up the scissors.
 When you’re ready to use the tape, the parchment paper peels off easily.

 To keep the lantern from moving around much, place it on a kitchen chair and push the chair in until the lantern sits snugly against the edge of the table.
 It’s best to figure out the placement of the pattern before removing the parchment paper backing.

 I didn’t have any templates for the BB-8 head.
 It’s mostly just strips of orange and silver duct tape with a couple of black circles.
+Remember to use parchment paper helps you cut out duct tape designs.

-You can see a little bit of the BB-8 head creation (and the rest of the paper lantern), in my video below.
+You can see a little bit of the BB-8 head creation (and the rest of the paper lantern), in my video.
 Keep in mind I didn’t show every step and did speed up most of the video so it wouldn’t be 2 hours long.
 It should give you enough of a feel for how to make a BB-8 paper lantern on your own.

 I hung BB-8 up in the bedroom and might add a lantern cord to turn it into a BB-8 light.
 It also makes a great decoration for a Star Wars themed party.
 You could even make a smaller version, just keep in mind the scale difference between the BB-8 body and head.